5 Most Common Mac Startup Key Combinations You Need to Know - Qiling

 Step 2.
 Press the power button or Touch ID to start the Mac again.

 Step 3.
-While your Mac is turned on, press the Shift key and release the key until you see the Apple logo on the screen.
+To boot your Mac in Safe Mode, press the Shift key immediately after turning it on, and release the key when you see the Apple logo on the screen.

 Intel Mac Safe Mode